 Are we blind to the oppressed among us – part 2?
-In part one, we examined the reasons why we are blind to the oppressed among us.
+In part one, we examined why we are blind to the oppressed among us.
 Today we will address the second part of the question, “Who are the oppressed among us?”

 The Oxford Dictionary defines oppression as the prolonged cruel or unjust treatment or exercise of authority.
 Some synonyms are maltreatment, tyranny, subjugation, enslavement, exploitation, brutality, abuse, ruthlessness, suffering, and injustice.

 Oppression uses wealth, power, and influence to maintain one’s position at someone else’s expense.